Joey Badass

 Jo-Vaughn Virginie Scott (born January 20, 1995), known professionally as Joey Badass (stylized as Joey Bada$$), is an American rapper and actor.
-Born in Brooklyn, New York City, he formed the regional hip-hop group Pro Era in 2011, with whom he has released three mixtapes and formed the larger collective, Beast Coast the following year.
+Born in Brooklyn, he formed the regional hip-hop group Pro Era in 2011, with whom he has released three mixtapes and formed the larger collective, Beast Coast the following year.

-Joey Badass signed with Cinematic Music Group as a solo act to release his debut mixtape, 1999 (2012) and its follow-up, Summer Knights (2013), both of which yielded critical acclaim.
+Scott signed with Cinematic Music Group as a solo act to release his debut mixtape, 1999 (2012) and its follow-up, Summer Knights (2013), both of which yielded critical acclaim.
 His first two studio albums, B4.Da.$$ (2015) and All-Amerikkkan Badass (2017), both peaked at number five on the Billboard 200 and saw continued critical praise, while his third, 2000 (2022), peaked at number 22.
 He made his television acting debut in the USA Network series, Mr. Robot.

 Early life

 Scott was born on January 20, 1995, and was the first of his immediate Caribbean family to be born in the United States.
 His maternal family originated from the Caribbean island of St. Lucia, while his paternal family originates from the island of Jamaica.
 He was born in the East Flatbush section of Brooklyn, New York City.
-He was raised in Bed-Stuy and attended the Edward R. Murrow High School.
-He originally enrolled at Edward R. Murrow to study acting, but transitioned towards music around the time of 9th grade, with a focus on rapping.
+He was raised in Bed-Stuy and attended Edward R. Murrow High School.
+He originally enrolled at Edward R. Murrow to study acting, but transitioned towards music around the time of ninth grade, with a focus on rapping.

-He began rapping under the name "JayOhVee", but eventually changed it to Joey Badass.
+Scott began rapping under the name "JayOhVee", but eventually changed it to Joey Badass.
 He says that the name change is due to the media's focus on rappers with more cynical names, saying it was "what sounded cool at the time, what fit [his] mood".
 He began writing poetry and songs at the age of 11.
 Along with CJ Fly, he is a founding member of the collective known as Progressive Era, or Pro Era for short, which was formed by his high school friends Capital Steez and Powers Pleasant.